grafana/agent/docs/sources/flow/reference/components/prometheus.operator.servicemonitors.md

 ## Example

-This example discovers all ServiceMonitors in your cluster, and forwards collected logs to a `prometheus.remote_write` component.
+This example discovers all ServiceMonitors in your cluster, and forwards collected metrics to a `prometheus.remote_write` component.

 ```river